roguehistory/Hist_Digh3814/content/en/week/1/help.md

 3. Use screenshots and screenvideo (I find [screencastomatic](https://screencast-o-matic.com/) handy in this regard) to show how things worked for you.
 4. Provide links to useful relevant material if you know of it.
 5. Assume the best of everyone: not everyone has the same fluency with these machines, and it takes a while to learn the language.

+**Answering the questions of your peers, helping them out, is an excellent way to meet one of the course outcomes.**